Oxy's Irani gets Glass Lewis nod after recent changes

-April 30 (Reuters) - Shareholder advisory firm Glass Lewis has reversed its original recommendation for a vote against Occidental Petroleum Corp Executive Chairman Ray Irani after the company clarified its plans for Chief Executive Steve Chazen.
+(Reuters) - Shareholder advisory firm Glass Lewis has reversed its original recommendation for a vote against Occidental Petroleum Corp (OXY.N) Executive Chairman Ray Irani after the company clarified its plans for Chief Executive Steve Chazen.

 Occidental, the fourth-largest U.S. oil company, had been forced earlier in the month to deny there was a “fight at the top” between the two long-serving executives.